degutos/k8s-cka/notes/introduction.md

 ## Overview

-These are the main Kubernetes Compnents summarized:
+These are the main Kubernetes Components summarized:

 - Pod
 - Service